The Books

 The driving force behind Peter Savge Books lies in a deep commitment to telling stories grounded in truth—where fiction meets the raw edge of reality.
 Inspired by real events and lived experiences, each book explores the complex and often harrowing journey of humanity during times of war.
 These are stories of unimaginable courage, quiet resilience, and the enduring spirit of those caught in the chaos of conflict.
 They reveal both the best and the most horrific sides of human nature—compassion and cruelty, hope and despair, survival and sacrifice.
 Peter Savge writes not to sensationalise, but to bear witness, honour the forgotten, and remind readers of the extraordinary strength found in ordinary people.
 His work is a powerful tribute to those who live through history’s darkest moments, capturing their voices and sharing their truths with the world—so that we may remember, reflect, and never lose sight of our shared humanity.

 Ukraine, the Good, Bad and the Ugly.
+From the Bucha massacre, Liberation of Kherson to the fall of Bakhmut.

 [Home] [The Author] [Books] [Contact] [The Blog] [Gallery]